The Best Pool Cues Money Can Buy

 The best pool cue that money can buy

 is a topic that is widely debated by pool and billiards enthusiasts everywhere.
 There are so many cue makers and types of cues that it really is a matter of opinion, for the most part.
 With that being said, there are definitely some notable names and reputations that are repeated over and over when anyone in the know discusses which pool cue is the best pool cue.
-Balabushkas, Black Boars, and Predator cues are the ones I hear people raving about most frequently, so they are the cues I'll go over in this article.
+Balabushka, Szamboti, Ginacue, Black Boar, Predator, and OB cues are always included in the conversation, so I'll go over those in specific.

 I recently attended the US Open in Chesapeake, VA, and met a man named Tony who makes pool sticks.
 He began to describe to me the steps that each cue he produces goes through.
 I must admit, some of it was over my pay grade.
 The pain staking process that is gone through building his sticks is remarkable.
 Black Boar cues go through an unheard of amount of scientifically designed procedures to create a magnificent work of art.
 Their beauty and elegance is something very special to behold.
 From the insane number of points, to the best quality of strike that money can buy, these cues stand out from the rest.
 The materials and the arduous process used during production restricts this artisan to produce only 12 units per year.
 They are highly sought after by billiards enthusiast, and availability is extremely limited.
 With a base price comparable to a used Mercedes, owners of this stick are part of a very exclusive group.